Galácticos: End of the first era

 Following Pérez's departure, Calderón hired Fabio Capello with a mandate of "reining in the players and clearing out dead wood".
 Capello balanced the team out and moved away from the galáctico approach enforced previously, with Capello famously dropping Beckham for periods of the season, due to form and inability to be integrated into the starting eleven.
 However, Beckham was returned to the team during the second half of the season, and was widely considered by many to be one of their better performers at the time.
 The team's performance in the Champions League still disappointed, with their elimination to Bayern Munich on the away goals rule: the team initially enjoyed a 3–2 first leg win at home, but lost the second leg away 2–1, with Roberto Carlos failing to control the ball on kickoff which led to Roy Makaay scoring in 10.12 seconds, the fastest Champions League goal in history.
 Domestically, the team finally overtook Barcelona and won La Liga, but Capello was sacked at the conclusion of the season.

 The nail in the coffin of the end of the first galáctico era is considered to be the departure of Beckham to join Major League Soccer (MLS) side LA Galaxy after the 2006–07 season.
 Beckham's contract was due to expire after that season, and Calderón favored re-signing him, however, Beckham derided his treatment, and benching, by Capello, who later responded publicly saying that Beckham would get no further chances on the first team, although he was later forced to backtrack on that declaration.
 Beckham was also the last of the big four to move on, with Figo having joined Inter Milan two seasons prior, Zidane retiring after the 2006 World Cup, and Ronaldo moving to A.C.
 Milan half a season before Beckham's departure.
 Capello was then replaced by Bernd Schuster, who led the team to the second consecutive La Liga title in 2007–08 and a Supercopa de España at the beginning of the 2008–09 season.
-However, Madrid continued to fail in the Champions League, with consecutive round of 16 exits, and couldn't produce stable results on the domestic front either, with multiple early Copa del Rey eliminations.
+However, Madrid continued to fail in the Champions League, with consecutive round of 16 exits, and couldn't produce stable results on the domestic front either, with multiple early Copa del Rey eliminations and Barcelona regaining dominance in the La Liga.